Vizzuality/marxan-cloud/docs/features/tagging/high-level-design.md

   **capitalization uniqueness** of the tag names

 On the DB side, the size the `tag` is unbounded, but is bounded at the service level via validation by a configurable amount of max characters.

 Once the last feature with a given tag is removed or untagged, that tag won't be available to be selected as a tag anymore.
-Tags will be considered removed when there are no rows for a given `projectId` and `featureId` combination with a given tag name.
+Tags will be considered removed from a project when there are no rows for a given `projectId` and `featureId` combination with a given tag name.

 **Capitalization uniqueness should be enforced at the service level**.
 When tagging/renaming a tag on a feature, a case insensitive check must be made first to see if there's an already existing tag, regardless of capitalization, and use that tag instead of the one provided by the user.
-For example, if an user tags a Feature with `Mogwai`, and other features for the same project are already tagged with `mogwai` instead, `mogwai` should be used as the new tag.
-However this capitalization uniqueness **should not be applied tag renames for a given project** as the user might want to change capitalization of an existing tag.
+For example, if a user tags a Feature with `Mogwai`, and other features for the same project are already tagged with `mogwai` instead, `mogwai` should be used as the new tag.
+However this capitalization uniqueness **should not be applied when renaming tags for a given project** as the user might want to change capitalization of an existing tag.

 Some other solutions considered were JSONB Arrays or an Array of text values, as an extra column on the `features` table, containing all the tags in plain text form.
 Although these are better performant solutions in some use cases (tag